BielRoig/hfeb-guide/content/docs/matchup-spread/the-rock.md

 ## Matchup Summary

-The Rock is a midrange matchup that shares an approach with Deadguy Ale and B/W Control: based on discard, removal, and problematic permanents, but without counters.
+The Rock is a midrange matchup that shares an approach with Deadguy Ale and BW Control: based on discard, removal, and problematic permanents, but without counters.

 The keys to the matchup are:

-- use Duress to figure out which plan is safer;
 - choose between Survival and Hermit Druid based on the interaction you've seen;
 - remember that your spells resolve, but don't necessarily stay in play;
-- don't underestimate discard and the clock;
 - respect **Pernicious Deed** and avoid overextending the board;
-- be careful with Sylvan Library if it stays in play;
-- post-board, expect Crypt, Furnace, Cursed Totem, and other hate cards;
 - bring in versatile artifact/enchantment answers;
 - exploit creatures with ETB triggers, because against non-blue decks they're very reliable.

 In short: against The Rock, your advantage is that your spells resolve.
-The game comes down to figuring out which resolved spell the opponent can no longer beat — and not exposing too much to Pernicious Deed in the meantime.
+The game comes down to figuring out which resolved spell the opponent can no longer beat.

 It's a favorable but not automatic matchup.
 You can win it with relative solidity if you use discard to gather information, pick the right axis, and play around their few but very effective answers.